- Last updated:

 - Meat baits are used to control wild dogs in areas of known activity on private properties.

-- Meat is baited with Sodium Fluoroacetate (1080), a restricted pesticide.
+- Meat is baited with Sodium Fluoroacetate (1080).
+This is a restricted pesticide.
 1080 is considered the most species-specific pesticide for controlling invasive species.
 For more information about 1080 view the Department of Agriculture and Fisheries 1080 fact sheet.

-- Prior to commencement, all properties within a 1 km of control activities and all neighbouring properties are notified by mail.
+- Before starting the program, council notifies all properties within a 1 km of control activities by mail.
+We also notify all neighbouring properties by mail.

-- Warning signs are placed at the entrance of properties where fresh meat baits are in place.
-Property warning signs remain in place for four weeks after the baiting program ceases.
-Additional warning signs are installed on roadsides.
+- Council places warning signs at the entrance of properties involved in the control activity.
+Signs remain in place for four weeks after control activity ceases.
+We also install additional warning signs on roadsides.